-The following attributes may change for node features:
+- The following attributes may change for node features:

 - direction of links at node;

 - feature code;

 - junction name;

 - number of links at node;

 - level of link at node; and

 - settlement name.

 If a feature moves by more than the specified tolerance, then the OSODR for the feature will be deleted and a new OSODR allocated to that feature.
-If a feature is deleted from the OSCAR product and the ROADS database, then the OSODR allocated to that feature will cease to exist and will not be reallocated.
+If a feature is deleted from the Roads database, then the OSODR allocated to that feature will cease to exist and will not be reallocated.